last update 20 March 2013

 STAINDROP (St Mary)

-The Nevilles and Gaunts are not part of our family, but Procter descendant Fletch was chuffed with the photo.
+The Nevilles and Gaunts are not part of our family, but Procter descendant Fletch was chuffed with the effigy photo.

-The 6th Earl, Charles Neville (1543-1601 (58)) sadly lost the lot - titles and lands - in 1571, as a result of trying to liberate Mary Queen of Scots.
+The 6th Earl, Charles Neville (1543-1601 (58)) sadly lost the lot - titles and lands - in 1571, as a result of mistakenly (and unsuccessfully) trying to liberate Mary Queen of Scots.

 Now, here's the extraordinary thing - the Westmoreland Earldom was revived in 1624 in favour of Sir Francis Fane, product of Maidstone Grammar and Queens Cambridge, and later inter alia MP for Maidstone.

-The Fane family lived around Ightham (Kent) and were still enjoying what remained of the mega moolah generated by an earlier Fane, who was involved in the capture and ransom of King John II le Bon of France at the battle of Poitiers in 1356 when he fought with the Black Prince in the 100 years' war.
+The Fane family lived around Ightham (Kent) and were still enjoying what remained of the mega moolah generated by an earlier Fane, who was involved in the capture and ransom of King John II le Bon of France at the battle of Poitiers in 1356 when he fought with the awful Black Prince in the 100 years' war.

 In addition Francis was the only child / heir of his dad Thomas' second marriage to Mary Neville (yes as above), (La) Baron le Despenser etc and one of England's richest.
 Francis' parents in-law were the Mildmays, who owned Apethorpe House et al which he also inherited.
 Two generations previously Thomas Mildmay had been in charge of monastery closing for Henry VIII.

 Francis (1580 - 1629 (49)), who it transpires was Adrian's 10x grt grandfather, had 7 sons and 6 daughters.
 Son number 7 (Robert) married Dorothy Sedley, and their daughter Elizabeth married Lewis Incledon (1636 - 1698 (62)) of Braunton (Devon) and they became Adrian's 8xgrt grandparents.
-And all of this before any of the Procters even appeared on our radar!
+And all of this before any of the Procters even appear on our radar!

 and here is how all this translates into the 1510 - 1736 Fane / Incledon family tree